openbmc/bmcweb/README.md

 The webserver implements a few distinct interfaces:

 - DBus event websocket.
-Allows registering on changes to specific dbus paths, properties, and will send an event from the websocket if those filters match.
+Allows registering for changes to specific dbus paths, properties, and will send an event from the websocket if those filters match.
-- OpenBMC DBus REST api.
+- OpenBMC DBus REST API.
 Allows direct, low interference, high fidelity access to dbus and the objects it represents.
 - Serial: A serial websocket for interacting with the host serial console through websockets.